Prabinthapadev/CLI-based-weather-app-in-python/README.md

 📜 License

-This project is licensed under the MIT License - you are free to use and modify it.
+This project is licensed under the Apache License - you are free to use and modify it.